zsofiarebeka/Term1/README.md

 ### Genre Performance Data Mart:

 The Genre Performance Data Mart analyzes movie genre performance, derived from the `analytical_layer` table.
 It guides inventory management and marketing strategies by revealing popular genres and customer preferences.
+By aggregating this data based on genre categories, the mart provides a clear picture of total rentals, average rental duration, and total revenue for each genre.

 ### Customer Rental Analysis Data Mart:

 This mart focuses on customer rental patterns using data from the `analytical_layer` table.
 Insights into customer behavior aid in targeted marketing, customer retention, and overall rental trend identification.
+This mart selects relevant customer details, aggregates rental information, and calculates average rental duration and total revenue.
+The line of thought here was to create a comprehensive view of each customer's rental history for effective analysis and decision support.

 ## 3. Stored Procedures
 I created stored procedures to encapsulate and execute some of the mentioned analytical queries.